SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 immediately after the function that closure supports, without needing to wrap the entire closure within the ``map(_:)`` method's outer parentheses.

+If a function takes multiple closures, you omit the argument label for the first trailing closure and you label the remaining trailing closures.
+For example,
+the function below loads a picture for a photo gallery:

+.. testcode:: multiple-trailing-closures

+   >> struct Server { }
+   >> struct Picture { }
+   >> func download(_ path: String, from server: Server) -> Picture? {
+   >>     return Picture()
+   >> }
+   -> func loadPicture(from server: Server, completion: (Picture) -> Void, onFailure: () -> Void) {
+          if let picture = download("photo.jpg", from: server) {
+              completion(picture)
+          } else {
+              onFailure()
+          }
+      }

+When you call this function to load a picture, you provide two closures.
+The first closure is a completion handler that displays a picture after a successful download.
+The second closure is an error handler that displays an error to the user.

+.. testcode:: multiple-trailing-closures

+   >> struct View {
+   >>    var currentPicture = Picture() { didSet { print("Changed picture") } }
+   >> }
+   >> var someView = View()
+   >> let someServer = Server()
+   -> loadPicture(from: someServer) { picture in
+          someView.currentPicture = picture
+      } onFailure: {
+          print("Couldn't download the next picture.")
+      }
+   << Changed picture

+In this example,
+the ``loadPicture(from:completion:onFailure:)`` method
+dispatches its network task into the background, and calls one of the two completion handlers when the network task finishes.
+Writing the function this way lets you cleanly separate the code that's responsible for handling a network failure from the code that updates the user interface after a successful download, instead of using just one closure that handles both circumstances.

 .. _Closures_CapturingValues: